Tyson Gamble: 2021

 In round 8, Gamble was called into the Brisbane side for their match against the Gold Coast.
 Brisbane won the game 36-28 after being down 22-0.
 It was Gamble's first win in the NRL.
 Commentator Billy Slater said, "He's the one organising play, he's the one talking and pointing.
 He is getting to the points and getting these plays on.
 He was outstanding in this game, he just gave so much structure and gave Milford that freedom."

 In round 10 against Manly-Warringah, Gamble was sent to the sin bin during the club's 50-6 loss.

 On 16 August, Gamble was suspended by the NRL for two matches after being placed on report for using a crusher tackle during Brisbane's 21-20 loss against the Sydney Roosters.

 2022

-In September, Gamble signed a 2-year contract with the Newcastle Knights starting in 2023.
+In September, Gamble signed a two-year contract with the Newcastle Knights starting in 2023.

+2023

+In round 7 of the 2023 NRL season, Gamble scored a try and kicked one field goal during Newcastle's 16-15 golden point extra-time loss against Penrith.

+In round 24, Gamble scored two tries for Newcastle in their 42-6 victory over Canterbury.

+Gamble played a total of 24 games for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Gamble played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+On 5 July, Gamble re-signed with the Newcastle outfit on a two-year extension.

+Gamble played 14 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+They were eliminated in the first week of the finals by North Queensland.

+2025

+Gamble was limited to only six appearances with Newcastle in the 2025 NRL season as the club finished with the Wooden Spoon for a fifth time.